-In response to the changing location of electric generation facilities, high-voltage transmission backbone projects were constructed in Minnesota between 2004 and 2012 and more will be needed in the future to cost effectively integrate new renewable energy technologies.
+In response to the changing location of electric generation facilities, the CapX high-voltage transmission backbone projects were planned, permitted, and constructed in Minnesota between 2004 and 2012.
 Minnesota residents and industry also need acceptable power quality, meaning evenly delivered energy without power surges and other fluctuations that can affect computers and other sensitive electronic devices.
 A lack of capacity on the grid could lead to some locations in the state where power quality would become unacceptably poor.
-In some locations and times, too much electricity is trying to flow on the lines causing congestion or "grid lock," resulting in economic and reliability problems in making sure electricity can be delivered where it is needed.
+In some locations and times, too much electricity is trying to flow on the lines causing congestion, resulting in economic and reliability problems in making sure electricity can be delivered where it is needed.

-While the use of the transmission system varies with the overall demand for electricity and location of the supply, transmission planning requires a focus on the amount and timing of the highest demand and need to import or export electricity between regions.
-In some regions, the need is to be able to export power.
-However, sometimes, the need to export power is when the demand for electricity is low, and the supply of electricity exceeds demand in an area.
+While the use of the transmission system varies with the overall demand for electricity and location of the supply, transmission planning requires a focus on the amount and timing of the highest demand and need to import electricity into a region.
+However, in some regions, the transmission need is to be able to export power.

+The need to export power is when the demand for electricity is low and the supply of electricity exceeds demand in an area.
 This imbalance typically occurs during overnight hours in the spring and fall when the demand for power is low and the generation of electricity from certain resources, such as wind, is high.